s-halliwell-sae/sfml-resman/README.md

 ----
 Resman can manage any type of resource that can implement a load and unload function.<br>
 Resources can be queued and block loaded. <br>
-Resources are loaded through packs in LAU script format. <br>
+Resources are loaded through packs in LUA script format. <br>
 Packs can be switched, unloading resources that are no longer needed and loading resources that are now required.